Trinity Episcopal Church (St. Charles, Minnesota)

 Trinity Episcopal Church is a historic church building in St. Charles, Minnesota, United States, constructed in 1874.
 It was listed on the National Register of Historic Places in 1984 for having local significance in the theme of architecture.
 It was nominated for the high integrity of its Carpenter Gothic design, well preserved in both the exterior and interior.

-The church's board and batten walls, lancet windows, and bell tower with an open belfry are typical of Carpenter Gothic style architecture.
+The church's board and batten walls, lancet windows, and bell tower with an open belfry are typical of Carpenter Gothic style architecture, which was common for churches established under Bishop Henry Benjamin Whipple.
 It is no longer in use as a church and is included now on city park property just west of the city hall.